7 Tips for a More Earth-Friendly and Energy-Efficient Home

-With the celebration of Earth Day a few weeks ago and spring cleaning on the minds of a lot of homeowners, it’s a great time to make homes more earth-friendly and energy efficient.
-In fact, with only a few small, affordable changes, homeowners could be on their way to saving 20% or more on monthly energy costs.
-Here, the home-efficiency pros from Service Experts share tricks on how to start saving today.
+With the celebration of Earth Day a short time ago and spring cleaning on the minds of a lot of homeowners, it’s an ideal time to make homes more earth-friendly and energy efficient.
+The fact is, with only a few small, economical changes, homeowners could be on their way to saving 20% or more on monthly energy costs.
+Here, the home-efficiency specialists from share tricks on how to start saving today.

-A smart thermostat typically saves between 12% to 23% on an electricity bill, and it’s also a very good tool to cut down on carbon emissions from a residence.
-How is that possible?
-Smart thermostats go beyond only programming the time of day for the heating or cooling system to turn on or off.
-Some smart thermostats are intuitive and can identify changes in consumption patterns and home activity.
-They can also be programmed from another location, and notify homeowners about changes that may cause a major increase to their energy bill.
+A smart thermostat normally saves between 12% to 23% on an electricity bill, and it’s also a great tool to cut down on carbon emissions from a home.
+How do they do it?
+Smart thermostats provide more functions than just programming the time of day for your HVAC system to turn on or off.
+Some smart thermostats are intuitive and can recognize changes in power use patterns and home activity.
+They can also be programmed remotely, and can be programmed to send a notification to homeowners about changes that may cause a major increase to their energy bill.

 “This technology saves you money and also makes life easier,” stated Service Experts’ Lisa Lange.
 “It’s a low-cost way to improve energy efficiency in your home immediately.”

-Before the summer heat starts, another eco-friendly move is to schedule routine maintenance for your air-conditioning system.
-It will help homeowners avoid large and costly repairs during the busy season for HVAC service crews and a system that performs optimally minimizes reliance on fossil fuel energy sources.
+Before the summer heat arrives, another eco-friendly move is to reach out to an Expert for routine maintenance for your air-conditioning system.
+Routine maintenance will help homeowners avoid major repairs during the busy season for HVAC technicians and a system that performs optimally minimizes reliance on fossil fuel energy sources.

-A routine maintenance appointment involves cleaning all of the system’s key components, as well as testing and making adjustments to the unit’s operating system.
-In addition to checking refrigerant levels and switching out air filters, the condenser located outside the house should also be cleaned and inspected.
+A routine maintenance appointment involves cleaning all of the system’s major components, in addition to testing and making adjustments to the unit’s operating system.
+In addition to checking refrigerant levels and replacing clogged or dirty air filters, the condenser located outside the house should also be cleaned and examined.

 “During your tune-up, it’s a great time to tap the expertise of an HVAC pro,” explained Lisa Lange.
 “We encourage customers to ask about thermostat settings, when to change air filters and bring any other questions they may have about the energy efficiency of their home.”